Distance From Vancouver to the Beginning of Ashlu Main

 at Squamish Riverside Campsite off Ashlu Main FSR Province

 13. The map shows a good beach access.
 But there was

-camping near the beach access, and we did not want to disturb
+camping near that access, and we did not want to disturb

 them.
-So, we found another access, more suitable for a gymnast, as it
+So, we found another way to get to the beach, more suitable for a gymnast, as it

 requires a balancing act.

 14. But then you are rewarded with a decent sand beach